Air Quality Division

 Collecting and Monitoring Air Quality Data

 Accurate data are essential to scientifically determining whether air quality is meeting prescribed standards.
 DEQ's regional offices operate a monitoring network that collects real-time measurements of ambient levels of air contaminants at more than 20 sites throughout the state and secures laboratory analysis of these air samples.
-DEQ's Monitoring, Modeling, and Emission Inventory (MMEI) Program in the agency's state office oversees and coordinates operation of the statewide air quality monitoring network and emissions inventory projects and ensures data quality and integrity.
+DEQ's Monitoring, Meteorology, and Emission Inventory (MMEI) Program in the agency's state office oversees and coordinates operation of the statewide air quality monitoring network and emissions inventory projects and ensures data quality and integrity.

 Issuing Permits and Conducting Inspections